ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 journalctl --verify
     - verify integrity of logs
 journalctl config file: /etc/systemd/journald.conf, can restrict max size
+### NETWORKCTL
+- cli to talk to `systemd-networkd`, a network manager
+- `networkctl list` - or no args will list all network interfaces and brief status
+- `networkctl status` - more detailed info on each interface
 ### LOGINCTL
 - systemd bin interface for login sessions loginctl